Tom Elvin (Chairperson)

 Tom believes that sport and physical activity play a vital role in both day to day living and how a healthy community function.
 He is excited to serve on the Board of Sport Bay of Plenty after attending a number of the programmes and events it ran in his youth.

-Jo has been a member of the Sport Bay of Plenty Board since January 2013.
-She is also on the board of Triathlon NZ.
+Tom has been a member of the Sport Bay of Plenty Board since June/July 2017 and became our Board Chairperson in 2019.

 Shirley has always been involved in sport as both a competitor and as a coach.
 She was Chair of Netball Bay of Plenty for five years and a Director of Waikato/BOP Magic until both entities were restructured from Regional to Zone entities last year.

 Shirley currently sits on the new established Bay Venues after four years on Tauranga City Aquatics Ltd (TCAL), the last three years as the Chairperson.